jeanimal/heuristica/README.md

 * `highschool_dropout`: Drop-out rates for all 63 Chicago public high schools plus associated variables like average students per teacher and percent low income students.
 The data is from 1995.
 All cues are real-valued but some have N/A values.
 (This data set does not exactly match that used in Simple Heuristics That Make Us Smart.)

+# See also

+The original C version of the code, used to produce the results in the book chapter, is also available in github: https://github.com/jeanimal/legacy_code_for_SHTMUS/blob/master/README.md

 # Citations

 Take The Best was first described in:
 Gigerenzer, G. & Goldstein, D. G. (1996).
 "Reasoning the fast and frugal way: Models of bounded rationality".
 Psychological Review, 103, 650-669.

 All of these heuristics were run on many data sets and analyzed in:
 Gigerenzer, G., Todd, P. M., & the ABC Group (1999).
-[Simple heuristics that make us smart.](https://www.amazon.com/Simple-Heuristics-That-Make-Smart/dp/0195143817) New York: Oxford University Press.
+[Simple heuristics that make us smart.](https://www.amazon.com/Simple-Heuristics-That-Make-Smart/dp/0195143817) New York: Oxford University Press. [code for this chapter](https://github.com/jeanimal/legacy_code_for_SHTMUS/blob/master/README.md)

 The research was also inspired by:
 Dawes, Robyn M. (1979).
 "The robust beauty of improper linear models in decision making".
 American Psychologist, volume 34, pages 571-582. [archived pdf](https://www.cmu.edu/dietrich/sds/docs/dawes/the-robust-beauty-of-improper-linear-models-in-decision-making.pdf)